ideasybits/redatamx4r/README.md

 ## Usage

-The Redatam package enables the use of REDATAM databases inside R. It is posible to open a REDATAM dictionary (**dicx** format or the new **rxdb** format) and run Redatam programs in written in SPC language.
+The Redatam package enables the use of REDATAM databases inside R. It is possible to open a REDATAM dictionary (**dicx** format or the new **rxdb** format) and run Redatam programs written in SPC language.

 For example: